 Originally introduced by the Jewish Karaite sect who immigrated to Lithuania from Crimea during the Middle Ages, Kibinai have withstood the test of time and changing tastes.
 Though they’re most popular in Trakai, resourceful food travelers can find these filled pastries throughout Lithuania.

-6. Žirniai Su Spirgučiais (Peas With Cracklings)
+6. Žirniai Su Spirgučiais (Peas with Cracklings)

 Žirniai su Spirgučiais is a bar snack that’s not only popular in Lithuania but also in neighboring Baltic states like Latvia.
 Though the dish translates to peas with cracklings, it reminded us of eating corn nuts.